brunodias-r/BrunoDias-r/README.md

 ## Hello, I'm Bruno Rodrigues 👋

-### Front-end developer from Rio de Janeiro, Brazil.
-I'm graduated in Analysis and Systems Development.
-Passionate about technology and nature, my hobbies are: running 🏃‍♀️, whatching anime 🖥️, hiking 🚶 and going to the beach⛱️.  ###
+### I'm a Developer Web Front-end/Mobile, I live Rio de Janeiro, Brazil.
+I'm graduated in Analysis and Systems Development in FATEC SENAC-RJ.
+I love nature, technology and animals.
+My hobbies are: running 🏃‍♀️, whatching anime 🖥️, hiking 🚶 and going to the beach⛱️. ###

 ## Connect with me